kritan-kaushik/BlackPanther-F450-Banner-Drone/README.md

-# BlackPanther F450 Banner Towing UAV
+# Conceptual Design and Feasibility Analysis of a Banner Towing UAV (BlackPanther F450 Platform)

 > NOTE: This was a conceptual (on-paper) design project and was not physically built or flight-tested.
 The focus was on feasibility analysis and system-level UAV design.